unixjazz/bigdot/README.md

 ## Project info

-Our hardware kit was funded by the "Network Public Spaces" (NPS) project at University of Virginia.
-NPS is a collaborative project involving the School of Data Science and the School of Architecture for the study and implementation of community-based environmental sensor networks.
-For more info, check out the [project website](https://example.com).
+Big Dot was developed at librelab, School of Data Science (UVA) with funding from the "Network Public Spaces" (NPS) project between 2020-2021.
+Since then, it has been run as an independent project by Open Hardware enthusiasts.

 ## License